 A single commerce platform gives you a master view on all your data across all your channels which allows you to tell a consistent story and nurture your customers properly.
 Data from your commerce platform can also provide you with key metrics on where to invest your time, money and effort.

 A true commerce platform will equip you with the same capabilities for all channels.
-You’ll be able to re-use tools from one channel in another. (i.e. the promotions engine is the same for in-store and e-commerce.)
+You’ll be able to re-use tools from one channel to another (i.e. the promotions engine is the same for in-store and e-commerce).

 Why it matters to operations

 If silos are an issue for you, moving to a commerce platform is likely a good solution to bringing all your systems and data together.
-Download our whitepaper titled, Unbox Retail With An Open, Modular Platform: 4 Best Practices To Ensure System Optimization to learn what you need to look for to get started.
+Download our whitepaper titled, From Legacy to Omnichannel-Enabled: How to make the move with the 4 best practices for system optimization to learn what you need to look for to get started.